wurli/wurli/README.md

 - [advent-of-code](https://github.com/wurli/advent-of-code) - for now this is where you can go if you want to see my efforts in other languages (like Rust)

+I'm also the author of a few Neovim plugins.
+I made these for my own use, but if anyone else gets any mileage from them that makes me happy!

+- [cobalt.nvim](https://github.com/wurli/cobalt.nvim) - A port of the classic blue theme from TextMate

+- [visimatch.nvim](https://github.com/wurli/visimatch.nvim) - A small plugin to highlight matches for the current visual selection

+- [split.nvim](https://github.com/wurli/split.nvim) - A plugin to split lines by delimiter, i.e. an inverse of the native `J` command

 For humans only: `jscott2718<at>gmail<dot>com`